pspacek/python-ldap/Doc/ldap.rst

 and wait for and return with the server's result, or with :py:const:`None` if no data is expected.

-:class:`LDAPControl` instances have the following methods:
+:class:`LDAPObject` instances have the following methods:

 .. py:method:: LDAPObject.abandon(msgid) -> None